softpak/HOSE/README.md

 ####Minecraft Server with Multi-core CPU.
 ForkJoin maybe the way to solve ticking issues.

-*   It`s based on PaperSpigot v1.10.2.
-See http://www.spigotmc.org/ for details.
+*   It`s based on Paper v1.10.2.
+See https://paper.emc.gs/ for details.

 ####Software & Hardware Requirements